 If you do not have a medical card, the Treatment Benefit Scheme may cover you and your dependent spouse for some of the cost of hearing aids.
 You may also be able to claim tax relief for medical expenses incurred.

-There is no charge for medical card holders or children to have a hearing test at Community Audiology Centres.
+There is no charge for Community Audiology Services for medical card holders or children.

 There is no charge to attend a public hospital outpatient clinic if you are referred there.